 The area could become red, sore and blister.
-This can be controlled with the use of a topical steroid, which will be prescribed by the doctor.
+This can be controlled with the use of a topical steroid, which will be prescribed.

-Lymph nodes sometimes develop in the armpit if the hands are treated or groin if the feet are treated.
+Lymph nodes sometimes develop in the back of the neck.
 These can remain throughout the treatment, disappearing after the treatment has finished.